In this chapter, we will discuss configuring forms for business users.

 To add a member, copy the line in the desired position using the Copy and Insert Rows in the Table Views group, change the member, and save the changes.

-You may do even more.
+You can do even more.

 Select the Data columns table view on the ribbon: